IanBrettell/PhD-thesis/docs/01-Introduction.md

 ### Charles Darwin

 During the early 1800s, the prevailing doctrine on the origins of biological variation was Creationism, based on Christianity's literal interpretation of the Bible's Book of Genesis [@campbellKingJamesBible2010].
-Any mechanistic description of how species -- and individuals within the same species -- differed from one another was thought to threaten this doctrine, making inquiries of this kind potentially blasphemous, and therefore dangerous [@mukherjeeGeneIntimateHistory2016].
+Any mechanistic description of how species -- and individuals within the same species -- differed from one another was thought to threaten this doctrine, making inquiries of this kind potentially blasphemous, and therefore dangerous [@armstrongEnglishParsonnaturalistCompanionship2000].

-It was in this context that a 22-year-old English clergyman named Charles Darwin (**Figure \@ref(fig:charles-darwin-young-portrait)**) boarded the *HMS Beagle* in 1831 to commence a voyage around the world that would last for almost five years.
+It was in this context that a 22-year-old English clergyman named Charles Darwin (**Figure \@ref(fig:charles-darwin-young-portrait)**) boarded the *HMS Beagle* in 1831 to commence a voyage around the world that would last for almost five years [@darwinAutobiographyCharlesDarwin2019].
 Darwin had previously studied theology at the University of Cambridge, but was drawn to study the natural world.
-He had apprenticed with his fellow clergyman John Henslow, a botanist and geologist who curated the Cambridge Botanic Garden, who suggested that he join the *Beagle*'s exploratory survey of South America as the "gentleman scientist" they were seeking to assist with the collection of specimens [@mukherjeeGeneIntimateHistory2016].
+He had apprenticed with his fellow clergyman John Henslow, a botanist and geologist who curated the Cambridge Botanic Garden [@iselyOneHundredOne2002], who suggested that he join the *Beagle*'s exploratory survey of South America as the "gentleman scientist" they were seeking to assist with the collection of specimens [@henslowLetter1051831].

 (ref:charles-darwin-young-portrait) Portrait of Charles Darwin from the late 1830s by George Richmond [@charlesDarwinYoung].